fatbobman/ObservableDefaults/README.md

 For an in-depth discussion on the limitations of @AppStorage and the motivation behind ObservableDefaults, you can read the full article on [my blog](https://fatbobman.com/en/posts/userdefaults-and-observation).

+---

+Don't miss out on the latest updates and excellent articles about Swift, SwiftUI, Core Data, and SwiftData.
+Subscribe to **[Fatbobman's Swift Weekly](https://weekly.fatbobman.com)** and receive weekly insights and valuable content directly to your inbox.

+---

 ## Features

 - Seamless integration with the SwiftUI Observation framework.